pmean/build-website/text/08/RepeatedMeasurements-08.md

 > out that 4 repeated measurements on 10 subjects is not the same as 40
 > independent observations.
 There is almost always a positive
 > correlation among these measurements and that implies a level of
 > redundancy.
-You don\'t get as much information as you would with 40
+You don't get as much information as you would with 40
 > independent observations.
 >
 > But it is not the same as a sample size of 10 either.
 The repeated